Mexidol: Use of the drug

 ADHD forecast:

 In most cases, ADHD has a favorable prognosis.
-In the process of growing up a child, neurotransmitter imbalance in the brain system is fully or partially compensated.
-This allows you to reduce the severity of many symptoms of syndrome by adolescence.
+As a child matures, the neurotransmitter imbalance in the brain's system is fully or partially compensated.
+This helps reduce the severity of many of the syndrome's symptoms by adolescence.
 However, the clinical picture of ADHD can also be observed in adults.
-An unfavorable prognosis of ADHD can have in the case of a combination of syndrome with other mental illness.
-The condition for the successful social adaptation of children with ADHD is the interaction of specialists of different profiles, schools and family [5].
+ADHD may have an unfavorable prognosis when combined with other mental illnesses.
+Successful social adaptation of children with ADHD requires collaboration between specialists in various fields, the school, and the family [5].

 How to treat ADHD?

 Treatment of ADHD should be a complex of measures that take into account the individual characteristics of the child.
-The key cause of the disease, the links of pathogenesis, the clinical picture, the presence of comorbid diseases are taken into account.
-The most important goal of treatment is to eliminate or reduce the severity of the symptoms of the disease.
-This is necessary to improve the quality of life and adapt the child in society.
-The most effective method of treating ADHD today is the combination of drug and behavioral therapy with family psychotherapy and psychological and pedagogical correction [7, 12].
-As a drug treatment in therapy for ADHD in the Russian Federation, atomoxetine, nootropic drugs of various groups (pyrrolidone derivatives, gamma-aminoxylic acid, neuropeptides, multicomponent drugs) are used.
+The underlying cause of the disease, the links in pathogenesis, the clinical picture, and the presence of comorbid diseases are taken into account.
+The most important goal of treatment is to eliminate or reduce the severity of disease symptoms.
+This is necessary to improve the quality of life and the child's adaptation in society.
+The most effective method of treating ADHD today is considered to be a combination of drug and behavioral therapy with family psychotherapy and psychological and pedagogical correction [7, 12].
+In the Russian Federation, atomoxetine, nootropic drugs of various groups (pyrrolidone derivatives, gamma-aminobutyric acid, neuropeptides, multicomponent drugs) are used as drug therapy in the treatment of ADHD.

-With severe hyperactivity and related behaviors of behavior, antipsychotics can be prescribed [5, 13].
-The use of drugs aimed at reducing oxidative stress and protecting brain cells from free radicals is promising [14].
+In cases of severe hyperactivity and concomitant behavioral disorders, antipsychotics can be prescribed [5, 13].
+The use of drugs aimed at reducing oxidative stress and protecting brain cells from free radicals has a promising effect [14].

 Mexidol® is an original Russian antioxidant and antihypoxant of direct energy with a wide range of pharmacological effects.
 Mexidol® consists of two related and functionally significant compounds: 2-ethyl-6-methyl-3-hydroxypyridine and succinate, the combination of which causes its multimodal properties.
 Mexidol®, with attention deficiency syndrome, is antioxidant, antihypoxic, and membrane -stabilizing effects.
 Thanks to this combination, the drug has a wide spectrum of multimodal properties, such as nootropic, anti -amnestic, anti -alert and other clinical effects.
 Mexidol® has a high security profile and practically does not have side effects [15, 16].
 Mexidol® is a modern neurometabolic drug that is widely used in pediatric practice [17].
 The multicenter-centered double blind randomized placebo-controlled in three parallel groups clinical examination of the drug Mexidol® in the treatment of ADHD in children aged 6 to 12 years